Seven Springs Holistic Retreats

 Flying:

 The nearest airport is the Knoxville International Airport, TYS.
 The airport is actually located in Alcoa and only about 25 minutes from Seven Springs.
-You may also look into flying into the Atlanta International Airport and taking the bus or renting a car to drive to Seven Springs.
+You may also look into flying into the Atlanta International Airport and renting a car to drive to Seven Springs.
 The Atlanta airport is about a four hour drive.
 Nashville offers additional airlines and the airport is about a three hour drive (and in central time zone).

 Nearby restaurants: